terrancewong/LetsWatchBullcrapProjsDie/2015_String_Bike.md

 ## Violation of basic engineering knowledge

+Listen to themselves, not me.

-* Clean & oil free
+* "Clean & oil free"

 Rubbing metal against metal without oil, good luck with that.
 And good luck to your other moving parts.

-* Smooth & graceful
+* "Smooth & graceful"

 Also trim something by trapping them into the mechanism.

-* No noise
+* "No noise"

 As said above, rubbing metal against metal and no noise, good luck with that.

-* Drive it like a car
+* "Drive it like a car"

 Yeah, ride a bike like a car.